Tomographic halo model of the unWISE-Blue galaxies using cross-correlations with BOSS CMASS galaxies: Data

 \subsection{unWISE}

 The WISE satellite mapped the entire sky at 3.4 (W1), 4.6 (W2), 12 (W3), and 22 (W4) $\mu$m for one year in the main mission \citep{Wright2010}, and subsequently for nine additional years in W1 and W2 for the non-cryogenic post-hibernation NEOWISE phase \citep{Mainzer2011,Mainzer2014}.
 This deep all-sky infrared imaging is ideal for identifying large samples of $z \gtrsim 1$ galaxies: the unWISE catalog \citep{Lang2014,Meisner2017} contains 500 million galaxies across the entire sky.
 With a simple W1-W2 color cut, these galaxies can be divided into three samples at different redshifts, the Blue, Green, and Red samples at $z \sim 0.5$, 1.1, and 1.5, respectively.
 These samples are extensively described in \citet{Krolewski2019} and \citet{Schlafly2019}, and their properties are summarized in Table 1 of \citet{Krolewski2019}.
-Stars are removed by matching to Gaia DR2 \citep{Gaia_DR2} and removing any unWISE source within $2.75''$ of a Gaia point source.
-Residual stellar contamination is $<2\%$.
-We directly measure the slope of the number counts, $s \equiv d\log_{10}(N/\mathrm{d}m)$, by perturbing the photometry of the unWISE galaxies and applying the same color cuts \citep[see Appendix D of][]{Krolewski2019}.
+Stars are removed by matching to Gaia DR2 \citep{Gaia_DR2} and removing any unWISE source within $2.75''$ (one WISE pixel) of a Gaia point source.
+Residual stellar contamination is $<2\%$, as estimated from cross-matching to the COSMOS field with high-resolution multi-band optical imaging \citep{Krolewski2019}.
+We directly measure $s$, the slope of the number counts as a function of magnitude $m$, $s \equiv d\log_{10}(N/\mathrm{d}m)$, by perturbing the photometry of the unWISE galaxies and applying the same color cuts \citep[see Appendix D of][]{Krolewski2019}.

+We measure the unWISE redshift distribution using the COSMOS2015 photometric redshifts in the 2 deg$^2$ COSMOS field \citep[Fig.~\ref{fig:dndz};][]{Laigle2015}.
+These redshifts are determined from SED-fitting to galaxy photometry across many deep optical and near-infrared bands, using a best-fit galaxy or AGN template.
+We use the photometric redshift from the nearest COSMOS source within $2.75''$, first removing any COSMOS source fainter than 20.7 (19.2) Vega magnitude at 3.6 (4.2) $\mu$m.
+This is necessary to eliminate spurious matches caused by blends in WISE, which has a $6''$ PSF.